Join Us & Get Wine 101 Course 75% Off

 Basic Taste Components in Food

-Simplify a dish down to its basic dominant tastes.
-For example, baked macaroni has 2 primary components: fat and salt.
-Southern barbecue is a bit more complex and includes fat, salt, sweet and spice (plus a little acid!).
-Even dishes without meat can be simplified.
-For example, a green salad offers acidity and bitterness; creamed corn offers fatness and sweetness.
+Break a dish down into its dominant tastes.
+For example, baked macaroni has two primary components: fat and salt.
+Southern barbecue is more complex and includes fat, salt, sweet, and spice (plus a little acid).
+Meatless dishes work the same way.
+For example, a green salad offers acidity and bitterness, while creamed corn offers fattiness and sweetness.

 Consider the Intensity

-FOOD: Is the food super light or super rich?
-A salad may seem lighter, but perhaps the dressing is balsamic vinaigrette with high acidity.
-If the intensity of the dish isn’t obvious at first, just focus on the power of each taste component (acidity, fat, sweet, etc).
+Food: Is the food super light or super rich?
+A salad may seem lighter, but perhaps the dressing is a high-acidity balsamic vinaigrette.
+If the dish’s intensity isn’t obvious at first, focus on the intensity of each taste component (acidity, fat, sweetness, etc).

-WINE: Is the wine light or bold?
-Here are a few examples:
+Wine: Is the wine light or bold?
+For example:

-• Chardonnay has more body, but it’s usually not too acidic
+• Chardonnay has more body but is usually not too acidic.

 smoked gouda mac & cheese. photo by Alla_G on flickr

-Now that you’ve identified all the basic taste components in your dish, you can start playing around with pairing options.
-The simple example of the baked macaroni will offer up several possible pairings:
+Now that you’ve identified the basic taste components in your dish, you can start exploring pairing options.
+The simple example of baked macaroni will offer up several possible pairings:

-COMPLEMENTARY PAIRING: A white wine with high acidity will complement the fat in the macaroni.
-So, for example, a traditional mac and cheese recipe with a creamy béchamel sauce matched with zesty white wine such as Pinot Grigio, Assyrtiko or Sauvignon Blanc would create a Complementary Pairing.
+Complementary Pairing Example: A white wine with high acidity will complement the fat in the macaroni.
+So, for example, a traditional mac and cheese recipe with a creamy béchamel sauce, paired with zesty white wines such as Pinot Grigio, Assyrtiko, or Sauvignon Blanc, would create a complementary pairing.

-CONGRUENT PAIRING: A white wine with creaminess will add to the creaminess in the dish.
-So, for example, a traditional mac and cheese recipe with a creamy béchamel sauce matched with a creamy white wine such as Viognier or Chardonnay would create a Congruent Pairing.
+Congruent Pairing Example: A white wine with creaminess will add to the dish’s creaminess.
+So, for example, a traditional mac and cheese recipe with a creamy béchamel sauce matched with a creamy white wine such as Viognier or Chardonnay would create a congruent pairing.

 Getting Creative

-Once you create balance with the major taste components in both the wine and the dish, you can get creative by pairing the more subtle flavors.
+Once you balance the major taste components of the wine and dish, you can get creative by pairing the more subtle flavors.
 Here are some examples using variants of mac and cheese:

-BOLD RED WINE: The ideology behind this pairing is that the high bitterness (tannin) will be balanced out by the salt and fat in the macaroni.
-This balancing will leave you with the remaining subtle flavors to pair with in the cheese and wine.
-So, for example, if your baked macaroni has smoked gouda in it, you might choose a Shiraz which also has smokiness in it (on the finish).
-The smoky flavors combine to create a Congruent Pairing while the tannin in the wine creates a Complementary Pairing with the fat in the dish.
+BOLD RED WINE: This pairing works by balancing tannin in the wine with salt and fat in the dish.
+Once the structure is balanced, the remaining flavors can align.
+So, for example, if your baked macaroni has smoked Gouda in it, you might choose a Syrah which also has smokiness in it (on the finish).
+Shared smoky flavors create a congruent pairing, while the tannin in the wine creates a complementary pairing with the fat in the dish.

-SWEET WHITE WINE: The ideology behind this pairing is to bring out the sweet and salty flavors with a pairing.
-For example, a mac and cheese with ham would match well with a zesty white wine with some sweetness like Riesling.
-The acidity would create a Complementary Pairing to the fat and the sweetness would act as a Congruent Pairing to the ham.
+SWEET WHITE WINE: This pairing highlights the dish’s sweet and salty flavors.
+For example, mac and cheese with ham would match well with a zesty white wine with some sweetness, like Riesling.
+The acidity would create a complementary pairing with the fat, and the wine’s sweetness echoes the sweetness in the ham.

 Written byMadeline Puckette